Macau Baptist Church: History

 In 1927, using a gift from Reverend Rev. Charlton Todd's mother, the church purchased the site of the present-day Baimahang, naming it "Todd Memorial Hall".
 It was an old mansion at No. 9 White Horse Lane (the then address).
 The main hall had two hundred seats, as well as rooms and a vacant lot behind it.
 The site is the current location of the Macau Baptist Church.

 During the War of Resistance against Japan, many people migrated to Macau, leading to a flourishing church.
 In 1945, as many as 600 people attended Sunday worship services.
-Reverend Galloway served the church for 42 years, retiring in 1949 but remaining in Macau until his passing away in 1968 at the age of 91.
+Reverend Galloway served the church for 42 years, retiring in 1949 but remaining in Macau until his death in 1968 at the age of 91.

 In 1951, the church demolished its original building at Rua do Campo, and a new church was completed in 1953; the same year, the Lower Rua site was opened.
 In the autumn of 1955, a Baptist secondary school was established.

 In 1964, an average of about 150 people attended Sunday worship services each week.
 On May 17, 1965, the "Macau Baptist Convention" was officially established.

 In 1970, Macau Baptist Church had three schools, located in Rua do Campo and Lower Rua do Campo.

 From 1992 to 1995, the church collaborated with the Western Mission and the Mong Kok Baptist Church in Hong Kong to conduct evangelistic ministry in the San Po area.

 In 1994, the church celebrated its 90th anniversary, and Reverend Wong Chung was invited back from the United States to Macau to plan the construction and expansion of the church.
 In 1995, "Macau Baptist Secondary School" joined the free education network.

 In 2002, the new campus of "Macau Baptist Secondary School" in Rua do Campo was completed, and the opening ceremony was held on November 22.

 In 2008, there were several hundred church members residing in Macau, and about two hundred people attended Sunday worship services regularly.

-Mission

-The mission and goal of the Church are: